 - From June 2017, it has also become more difficult to pass the theoretical test; five points will be deducted for serious mistakes, instead of previously one.

-Is your driving license in Belgium valid?
+Is your driving license valid in Belgium?

 European Union countries have agreements in place with Belgium that recognize foreign licenses, allowing their citizens to drive in Belgium.
 Similiarly, non-EU drivers can also drive in Belgium using their foreign driver’s license.
 However, in some cases an international driving permit may be requested.
 Check with your home country.